 Another request, this time healing for a sick brother.
 Biblical scholars note that, once again, Martha is appealing to the only one who can truly help.
 Her petitioning showed just how much she trusts in Jesus as her help and salvation.

 Interestingly, Jesus does not go immediately to Bethany.
-He waits for some time, and when He decided to go, we learn in verse 17 that:
+He waits for some time, and when He decides to go, we learn in verse 17 that:

 Death, Blame, and the Leveler